asplunds/download-ram/README.md

-# download-ram
+## download-ram
-## IMPORTANT
+# This is a joke website tricking users that you can download RAM
-You do not need to install node.js.
-Node.js is optional if you do not have a static webserver available therefore unless you want to use it you can ignore the backend directory.
+Obviously you can't download RAM, you have to physically install more hence the joke.